Financial Aid - The Basics

 Every effort will be made to provide students accepted to Drury sufficient financial aid to enable them to attend.

 Students wishing to file for financial assistance at Drury University must complete the Free Application for Federal Student Aid (FAFSA).
-The FAFSA serves as the acceptable application for grant programs.
-The FAFSA can be obtained online at www.fafsa.gov.
+The FAFSA serves as the application for federal aid programs.
+The FAFSA can be completed online at www.fafsa.gov.

 Determination of Need